Frequently Asked Questions

 -

 Outside food and non-alcoholic beverages are welcome at our designated outdoor areas.
-Inside our buildings, food must be kept in sealed containers and is not permitted in the Museum galleries or Library.
-All liquids should be disposed of before entering (reusable bottles may be emptied).
-Alcoholic beverages must be purchased and consumed within our Cafe or Restaurant.
+Inside our buildings, all items must be kept in sealed containers and are not permitted in the Museum galleries or Library.
+Alcoholic beverages must be purchased and consumed within our Cafe or at Tafari’s Restaurant.

 -